LeiYang-Fish/copyseparator/README.md

 install.packages("copyseparator")

 # What is the input file format for sep_assem and copy_separate?
 The input file is a fasta file contains thousands of short reads that have been mapped to a reference.
-The reference and reads that are not directly mapped to the reference need to be removed after mapping.
+Reads that are not directly mapped to the reference and the reference itself need to be removed after mapping.

 copy_separate can only handle one file each run, sep_assem, however, will process all the fasta files in the working directory.
 Do not put any unrelated fasta files in the working directory.